 |Pregnancy Week (Select):|

-When my daughter Marisa was born, I was totally and utterly besotted.
+When my daughter was born in 2002, I was totally and utterly besotted.
 I couldn’t believe I could love someone as much as I loved her.
 To me, she was the meaning of love – and life.

-When I seriously thought about having a second child, which was the inevitable thing to do, I didn’t really ponder how I would cope with two children, but instead, how I could possibly ‘share’ the love and time I had with Marisa – and how betrayed I thought she might feel.
+When I seriously thought about having a second child, which was the inevitable thing to do, I didn’t really ponder how I would cope with two children, but instead, how I could possibly ‘share’ the love and time I had with my daughter – and how rejected I thought she might feel.

-When I fell pregnant, the feelings of guilt and anxiety grew over having to ‘share’ my love.
-I desperately wanted to feel comfortable knowing it would be just as magical with another baby, but deep down, I was sad at the thought that it would no longer be Marisa and I sharing every single, special moment together.
-It would be Marisa, baby and I. I even shed tears thinking about Marisa missing out on what we already had.
+When I fell pregnant again in 2004, the feelings of guilt and anxiety grew over having to ‘share’ my love.
+I desperately wanted to feel comfortable knowing it would be just as magical with another baby, but deep down, I was sad at the thought that it would no longer be my daughter and I, sharing every single, special moment together.
+It would be my daughter, baby and I. I even shed tears thinking about her missing out on what we already had.

-My family all lived too far away to visit regularly and being the ‘I.T. widow’ that I was (if you have a husband in computers you will know exactly what I am referring to), the days became exhaustingly long.
-Marisa and I would often wake together and go to sleep together.
+My family all lived too far away to visit regularly and being the ‘I.T. widow’ that I was (if you have a partner working in I.T. you will know exactly what I am referring to!), the days became exhaustingly long.
+My daughter and I would often wake together and go to sleep together.
 She was my best friend, my rock, my little girl.
 And I was about to bring a brand new person into our special relationship.

 I knew I would dearly love my new baby, there was no question about it.
-But the undivided time I had shared with Marisa for the first two years of her life, it would have to be halved and shared, right?
+But the undivided time I had shared with my daughter for the first two years of her life, it would have to be halved and shared, right?

 I finally came across the most beautiful poem, which turned around my thoughts quick smart!
-I printed out the poem and stuck it to my fridge, it’s still there now.
-I’ll be putting the poem in Marisa’s glory box so she can one day read it.
+I printed out the poem and stuck it to my fridge.

-So I want to share this beautiful poem with the many mums out there who are or may soon wonder the exact same thing I did – how will I be able to share my love?
-Because I have heard many mums ask this many a time, before I even thought about children – but I never understood it like I do now.
+I want to share this beautiful poem with the many mums out there who are or may soon wonder the exact same thing I did – how will I be able to share my love?
+Because I have heard many mums ask this many a time, before I even thought about children – but I never understood it like I did then.